camile024/tsam/manual.md

 The number of characters/whitespaces between each *option=value* is trivial and does not affect the file reading.
 Settings file has to be in the executable's folder.

+# Script file explanation
+Script files have been provided that can be modified to meet user's needs in terms of action during certain events (e.g. to do something in case of error):
+**tsam_onStartup.sh** is ran when the software starts up.
+**tsam_onError.sh** is ran when either server connection can't be established, software exits, or snapshot was not taken successfully.
+**tsam_onSnapshot.sh** is ran every time a snapshot is taken and actual data is stored (every time SNAPSHOT SUCCESSFULL message pops up).

 # Running/usage
 The software can be run in 3 modes:
 ## Regular